 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that there were an estimated 42,900 jobs for railroad conductors and yardmasters in 2014; that number was expected to decline 3% from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that there were an estimated 45,100 railroad conductor and yardmaster jobs in 2014; that number was expected to decline 2% from 2014-2024 (www.bls.gov).
 While increased demand for both freight and passenger rail was expected, the need for conductors was expected to be offset by increased automation in rail technology.
-In May 2014, railroad conductors and yardmasters had median hourly wages of $26.33, according to the BLS.
+As of May 2015, railroad conductors and yardmasters had median wages of $55,930, according to the BLS.

 Continuing Education Information